jqczeng/CarND-Advanced-Lane-Lines/README.md

 Perspective Transform:
 ---
 The perspective transform transforms a 3D image into a "2-D" birds-eye view of the road.
 The lanes can then be detected easier in a 2D image instead of a 3D image.
-The perspective transform is also able to determine the curvature of the lane and vehicle position with respect to center.
+The perspective transform also helps determine the curvature of the lane and vehicle position with respect to center.
+The bird's eye view can be seen in the pictures below.

 ![alt text][birds-eye-1]
 ![alt text][birds-eye-2]